 It can be tough work sometimes tearing the kids away from their favourite screen and getting them outside for some fresh air and exercise.
-One of the great things about Logan and surrounding regions is that it is absolutely bursting with playgrounds.
+One of the great things about Logan Region is that it is absolutely bursting with playgrounds.
 We’ve found the best parks that will get the kids and the kids-at-heart running out the door...

 1. New Farm Park - 1042 Brunswick St, New Farm

 Hang out at one of Brisbane’s oldest parks and most popular spots for local families to engage in interactive play!
 Alongside the Brisbane River, New Farm Park includes a large sporting oval to organise a neighbourhood team of football, soccer or cricket players.
 This is also a great space to toss a frisbee or play ball with the kids!

 Mums and bubs meet for picnics to connect with one another in a circle surrounded by beautiful rose gardens while their older children entertain themselves climbing on a wooden jungle gym which weaves in, under and around a giant fig tree formation.
 New Farm Park also hosts regular events throughout the year such as Farmer’s Markets on the 2nd and 4th Saturdays of each month, and seasonal Moonlight Cinemas.